DEVELOPER

 Payment companies that have a focus on ISV partnerships can provide specialized services and benefits that are designed to meet the unique needs of the ISV business model.
 These types of payment companies will go the extra mile to support partners in niche or high-risk sectors, such as Telemedicine and CBD.

-One advantage you’ll likely get from partnering with a payment company that’s well-established in the industry is dedicated support for ISVs, Sales Partners, and their merchants.
-For example, North has separate teams in place that provide support specific to the needs of each group — plus North’s Sales Engineering team works one-on-one with ISVs to make the initial integration process as smooth as possible.
+One advantage you'll likely get from partnering with a payment company that's well-established in the industry is dedicated customer support for ISVs, Sales Partners, and their merchants.
+For example, North has separate teams in place that provide support specific to the needs of each group — plus North's Sales Engineering team works one-on-one with ISVs to make the initial integration process as smooth as possible.

 customer-support.webp

-What’s more, some payment companies, such as North, do their own in-house processing, which allows you to partner directly with your credit card processor.
+What's more, some payment companies, such as North, do their own in-house processing, which allows you to partner directly with your credit card processor.
 With most processors, ISVs would never be in direct contact, but cutting out intermediaries gives North greater agility to develop customized solutions for ISV partners quickly.
-For example, ISV partners can request customizations to North’s payment API products to support a specific need, and because there are no logistical delays between North and the processor, the development work can be completed in a short timeframe.
+For example, ISV partners can request customizations to North's payment gateway and API products to support a specific need, and because there are no logistical delays between North and the processor, the development work can be completed in a short timeframe.

 The Best of Both Worlds